billkiang/billkiang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a research assistant in the [Quantum Electronics Laboratory (QEL)](https://sites.google.com/g.ntu.edu.tw/jiunyun/home) at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/), advised by Prof. Jiun-Yun Li.
 In the QEL, my research focuses are measurement and characterization of GeSn/Ge spintronic devices and GeSn/Ge, Ge/GeSi quantum point contact (QPC) devices.
+I'm also skilled in operating mK cryogenic systems for quantum measurements.

 I am applying for EECS Ph.D. in the U.S. for Fall 2024.